 Over the monitoring period, 81% of development for employment land was on previously developed land (pdl).
 The majority of this is made up of B8 development where all development of this use class was on pdl.
 There is room of improvement however in terms of the percentage of B1 land on pdl.
-Overall the total development (all use classes) on pdl has increased by 16% compared with last year's figure and a 73% increase since 2005.
+Overall the total development (all use classes) on pdl has remained the same as last year's figure, however there has been a 73% increase since 2005.
 This is an impressive increase in the amount of pdl being utilised, particularly due to the predominantly rural nature of the Ribble Valley.